DUGrowth/pm-dashboard/README.md

 - To bootstrap your first admin account, temporarily set `ALLOW_UNAUTHENTICATED=1` (or insert a row directly into `users`) and create an invite for an address listed in `ADMIN_EMAILS`.
 After accepting the invite, remove the dev override.
 - The worker always ensures a pending owner account (`daniel.davis@populationmatters.org`) exists with admin rights.
 When that record is missing a password, the worker seeds an invite token (logged to the worker console) so Daniel can activate the account through the invite screen.
 - Signed-in teammates can update their password from the Menu → “Change password” action, which calls `/api/password`, rotates their session cookie, and invalidates older sessions.
+- User records also track optional avatars (`avatarUrl`) and whether they’re approvers (`isApprover`).
+Teammates can open the profile dropdown to update their display name/photo through `PUT /api/user`.
+- Approvers are managed directly through the roster: admins toggle the role per user, and the `/api/approvers` endpoint exposes the active directory to entry forms and notification flows.

 Local Development
 1) Serve `index.html` with any static server (or Cloudflare Pages dev).